ublue-os/ucore/README.md

 | [`ucore-hci`](#ucore-hci) - *stable* | `stable`, `stable-nvidia`, `stable-nvidia-lts` |
 | [`ucore-hci`](#ucore-hci) - *testing* | `testing`, `testing-nvidia`, `testing-nvidia-lts` |

-## Installation

-> [!IMPORTANT]
-> **Read the [CoreOS installation guide](https://docs.fedoraproject.org/en-US/fedora-coreos/bare-metal/)** before attempting installation. uCore extends Fedora CoreOS; **it does not provide its own custom or GUI installer**.

-There are varying methods of installation for bare metal, cloud providers, and virtualization platforms.

-**All CoreOS installation methods require the user to [produce an Ignition file](https://docs.fedoraproject.org/en-US/fedora-coreos/producing-ign/).** This Ignition file should, at mimimum, set a password and SSH key for the default user (default username is `core`).

-> [!TIP]
-> For bare metal installs, first test your ignition configuration by installing in a VM (or other test hardware) using the bare metal process.

 ### Image Verification

 These images are signed with sigstore's [cosign](https://docs.sigstore.dev/cosign/signing/overview/).
 You can verify an image tag with the public key: